tisfeng/easydict-docs/guide/faq.md

 Some applications on macOS do not support native Accessibility for word selection.
 For this situation, Easydict provides a forced word selection feature: simulate `⌘ + C` shortcut to copy text.
 You can enable this feature in `Settings -> General -> Force Selection`.

-> [!WARNING]
-> This feature is experimental and enabling it may cause the `⌘ + C` copy function to behave abnormally in some applications.
+> Warning⚠️: This feature is experimental and enabling it may cause the `⌘ + C` copy function to behave abnormally in some applications.

 ## Why can't I use mouse hover to select words in some applications?